-The findings of the survey results show that overall customer satisfaction points in 2018 was at 85% which was higher than that of 2017 (83%).
-The score of product and quality, and delivery increased comparing to the prior year.
-While score of service remained the same.
+The findings of the survey results show that overall customer satisfaction points in 2019 was at 86% which was higher than that of 2018 (85%).
+The score were increased in all areas.
 Nevertheless, the survey evaluation and customer advice will still be applied continuously for developing and improving the product and service, hence receiving maximum customer satisfaction and loyalty.